Robert William Wright: Biography

-He contributed largely to magazines, and printed a number of poems, chiefly satirical.
+He made many contributions to magazines, and published a number of poems, chiefly satirical.
 In 1880 he published a volume called Life; its True Genesis (12mo pp 298), which he considered to be a complete refutation of the Darwinian theory of evolution; he was preparing a continuation of this work, when stricken with his last illness.

 He married, August 13, 1844, Launne L., daughter of Capt.
-John Luke, of St. Armand, Lower Canada, who died May 29, 1851.
-He next married, October 14, 1852, Sarah L., daughter of the Rev. Job H. Martyn, of New York City, who survived him with one daughter and one son; of the five children by his first marriage, two sons are also living, the elder being a graduate of Yale Law School.
+John Luke, of St. Armand, Lower Canada, who died on May 29, 1851.
+He next married, on October 14, 1852, Sarah L., daughter of the Rev. Job H. Martyn, of New York City, who survived him with one daughter and one son.